‘Kick Off! The start of spectator sports’ by Dr David Pendleton (Naked Eye Publications, 2018)

 Bradford established for itself a reputation as a hotbed of sporting activity and enthusiasm in the nineteenth century, a pioneer of commercial rugby at Park Avenue and in the first decade of the twentieth century, of soccer at Valley Parade.
 Bradford witnessed a revolution in the commercialisation of sport and the transformation of sports clubs from recreational bodies to fully-fledged businesses.
 As in other northern towns, sport became an expression of civic patriotism and pride.
 Without a doubt Bradford offers a fascinating case study of how sport became commercialised and yet, until recently, what happened in Bradford has been given little attention and the early sporting history of the district had been forgotten.

 Surprisingly there is very little coverage in the book to explain how the Bradford experience differed to what happened elsewhere in Great Britain or for that matter, elsewhere in the Anglophone world.
 Even a fleeting comparison of the experience in Bradford with that in say Newport, a similar industrial frontier town (and one likewise wedded to rugby) or with what happened in other industrial areas at the time would have been relevant.
-I suspect that people seeking a broader perspective may be somewhat disappointed and the title is misleading by not making clear that it is concerned only with Bradford.
+People seeking a broader perspective will be disappointed and the title is misleading by not making clear that it is concerned only with Bradford.

 Described as a ‘popular edition’, being a distillation of his dissertation, I struggle to see what audience the author or the publisher is really trying to reach.
 ‘Kick Off!
 The start of spectator sports’ does not bring fresh observations or frameworks to the wider academic discussion about nineteenth century sport which may explain why the original dissertation has not been published for an academic readership.
 It is equally challenging to see what it offers non-academic readers who will find it the equivalent of eating empty calories.
 On this occasion neither is there any outstanding graphic design to compensate.
 All told it seems more like a vanity publication for its own sake.